 As usual, to ensure perfect doneness, I use my trusty ThermoWorks BBQ thermometer with dual probes.
 If you are looking for one to use in the kitchen only, a ThermoPro TP08 dual pro BBQ thermometer is a great choice.
 Just insert the probe, set the target temperature and let the alarm alert you when your steaks are ready.
 For both kitchen and open fire grill use, go for the ThermoWorks with high temp probes.
 Those things are fantastic.

 After resting, carve the steak and serve immediately.
 Better yet, with a steak this large, serve it whole, allowing guests to cut hunks off for themselves.
-One of my favorite sides for steaks is rosemary garlic roasted red potatoes.
-They are awesome.

 Pan-Seared Ribeye Steak with Blue Cheese Compound ButterPrint Pin Rate